What are the Consequences of a DWI this Fourth of July? (Updated 2025)

 What are the consequences for a second-offense DWI this Fourth of July?

-Inevitably, second-offense DWI consequences are that much harsher than that of a first offense in the state of New York.
+Inevitably, second-offense DWI consequences are that much harsher than those of a first offense in the state of New York.
 Below are the penalties you are up against for this specific conviction:

 • Possible enrollment in the New York DDP.